 Browse the stalls at the Charleston City Market.

-Since the late 18th century, the beautiful Charleston City Market has been a center of commerce in the city–and today, it caters primarily to visitors.
+Since the late 18th century, the beautiful Charleston City Market has been a center of commerce in the city.

 Everything from inexpensive Charleston magnets to gorgeous original artwork can be purchased from the stalls here, and it’s a fun place to browse regardless of what you’re searching for.